Tattoo Peeling 101 – Why Your Newly Inked Skin Is Flaking Off

 Your new tattoo is peeling.
-Now you know what it feels like to be a snake.
-Only you’re itchy, uncomfortable and your new ink looks downright gruesome.
+You now know what it feels like to be a snake only you’re itchy, uncomfortable, and your new ink looks downright gruesome.

-Not to worry, the process happens to everyone from first timers to ink veterans with years of experience under the gun.
+Not to worry, the healing and peeling process process happens to everyone from first timers to ink veterans with years of experience in the chair.

-A tattoo is no different, only we’re talking about a flesh wound here.
-You still experience the itch as your skin flakes off and may be a little intimidated by the not so pleasant appearance.
+A tattoo is a flesh wound.
+You experience the itch as your skin flakes off and may be a little intimidated by the not so pleasant appearance.
 Even though it looks bad and feels bad, doesn’t exactly mean it’s all bad.

 In fact, it’s a good thing!
 In reality, it’s all a part of the natural healing process.
 You should be happy to know that you’re on the right track with your new ink.
 Sure the color peeling off can add a sense of worry, but sometimes you can’t just let your eyes fool you.